 The spectre of under-insurance haunts many trust managers, and with good reason: there’s a clear duty of care to place cover at the right levels.
 With clients’ lifestyles increasingly fluid across territories and asset classes, you need to know that your insurance arrangements will respond when you need them to.
 A refused claim could impact your client – not to mention your own work and business.
 Contentious claims can be time-consuming and damaging.

-As an independent adviser, we have access to excellent terms with specialist high net worth underwriters.
+As an independent insurance adviser, we have access to excellent terms with specialist high net worth underwriters.
 Whether you’re insuring a listed building, art, a superyacht, or jewellery collection, it’s the right advice that makes the difference.
 Our portfolio policies mean you can insure homes, cars, and valuables on a single policy, saving time and money.

 This specialist advisory practice is delivered by La Playa, which is part of the Partners& group, and is separately authorised and regulated by the FCA registration number, 305655.